COASTAL TRAILS NETWORK:

 Directions:

-To start from the Friedenfels Street parking lot (Eastern Marsh Trail & Gillis Bridge Connector) [Southern End]; The paved Gillis Bridge Connector travels alongside Friedenfels St out to Route 1.
-Here, a BIKE LANE travels South across the Gillis Bridge to Newburyport.
+To start from the ***Friedenfels Street parking lot for the Eastern Marsh Trail & Gillis Bridge Connector [Southern End]; The paved Gillis Bridge Connector travels alongside Friedenfels St out to Route 1.
+Here, a BIKE LANE travels South, across the Gillis Bridge to Newburyport.
 After 0.4 miles you can access the junction of the Clipper City Rail Trail/Harborwalk Rail Trail on your right.

-The Clipper City Rail Trail in Newburyport runs from the Merrimack River south along the old Eastern Railroad Branch of the Boston & Maine Railroad to the MBTA Commuter Rail Station where it then Loops northeast back to the river and along the old City Branch rail corridor.
-It then connects directly with the Harborwalk Rail Trail, which runs alongside the Merrimack River.
-The Clipper City/Harborwalk Rail Trail is part of a larger envisioned regional trails network, including the Border to Boston Trail, and Merrimack River Trail .
+The Clipper City Rail Trail in Newburyport runs from the Gillis Bridge, next to the Merrimack River, South, along the old Eastern Railroad Branch of the Boston & Maine Railroad rail bed, to the MBTA Commuter Rail Station.
+A paved trail then follows Parker St East, where it then Loops North, back to the Merrimack River, along the old City Branch rail corridor.
+It then travels West, along the river, back to the Gillis Bridge.
+Here, it connects directly with the Harborwalk Rail Trail, which runs West, alongside the Merrimack River, to Cashman Park.
+The Clipper City/Harborwalk Rail Trail is part of a larger envisioned regional trails network, including the Border to Boston Trail, and Merrimack River Trail

-Heading South along the berm you travel over Merrimac St via an old RR bridge.
-Informational signs, artwork and sculptures are located all along the trail.
-This is one of my favorite trails.
+Continuing along the berm, you travel over Merrimac St via an old double RR bridge.
+More informational signs, artwork and sculptures located along the trail.
 The trail travels through a residential corridor and is well shaded.
-Cross Washington St which was the location of the old Newburyport Train Station.
+Cross Washington St, which was the location of the old Newburyport Train Station.
 Map Board.
 The trail then travels through a sunken corridor with a large stone retaining wall.
-You travel through a tunnel underneath High St. After crossing Low St via an iron arched bridge the trail opens up.
+You travel through a tunnel underneath High St, before passing by a spur up to High St. Pass by a spur down to Low St, before crossing Low St, via an iron arched bridge, the trail opens up.
 You'll come alongside a giant wind turbine on your right, then a large building.
 Spot an old RR Mileage Marker on the right that reads N1/B39 (Newburyport 1 mile/Boston 39 miles).
-Spot a sign on your right for the Haley's Ice Cream at 1 mile.
-A spur trail on your left will take you there.
-Outdoor tables and a bike rack available.
-Kids will love the retro look inside.
-Come to Parker Street and Mile Marker 0.
+These old RR Mileage Markers were located every mile along the railroad.
+Come to Parker St and Mile Marker 0 at 3.1 miles.
 Map Board.

-Note; If you cross Parker Street the trail takes you alongside the Newburyport MBTA platform and the MBTA parking lot at 1.2 miles.
-Just South through the parking lot brings you to an old RR Trolley Line.
-This hard packed dirt, grass and crushed gravel road takes you 3.4 miles through the Martin H. Burns Wildlife Management Area along a power corridor.
+Note; If you cross Parker St, the trail takes you alongside the Newburyport MBTA platform and the MBTA parking lot.
+Just South, through the parking lot brings you to an old RR Trolley Line.
+This hard packed dirt, grass and crushed gravel road takes you 3.4 miles through the Martin H. Burns Wildlife Management Area Trail along a power corridor.
 I have not checked out this trail.
-For map and information Check Out; TRAIL LINK .
+For Map and information, Check Out; TRAILLINK .
 This is the same old rail bed used by the Border to Boston route in Byfield & Georgetown, however, this section is blocked by I-95 and so will be bypassed.

 Gillis Bridge Connector: